About Us

 Our Leadership

 As a community Advocate, Max worked on Public Service Commission filings in Washington, DC that brought attention to PEPCO’s egregious delays interconnecting low-income solar projects.
-The delays prevented DC residents from tapping into thousands of dollars in savings on their bills. but after the PSC investigated the findings, PEPCO was ordered to reimburse customers $800,000.
+The delays prevented DC residents from tapping into thousands of dollars in savings on their bills, but after the PSC investigated the findings, PEPCO was ordered to reimburse customers $800,000.
+As a clean energy professional, Max has supported the Biden Administrations efforts to decarbonize the federal government's electricity emissions with the White House and as a contractor for federal agencies.

-Building a movement takes all of us - if you’re interested in joining our team, or have questions - please submit the form below and an EDCO team member will reach out!
+Building a movement takes all of us - if you’re interested in joining our team, or have questions - please submit the form on our engagement page and an EDCO team member will reach out!